JasonS-Dev/dot-grid-paper/README.md

 # Dot Grid Paper

-These are PDF templates for 0.25 inch dot grid paper in US letter, A4, and A6 formats.
+These are PDF templates for 5mm dot grid paper in US letter, A4, and A6 formats.

 ## Overview